zpl-c/eco2d/README.md

 </div>

 # Introduction
 zpl.eco2d is a small framework/game engine made out of curiosity.
 It attempts to bridge several libraries to create a playable sandbox with ease of extensibility and with performance in mind.
 The goal is not to make a generic 2D game engine but to build a game prototype that anyone can use to build various experiments.
-As such,

 The game runs on top of [raylib](https://raylib.com/) technologies and makes use of the [zpl](https://zpl.pw/) ecosystem alongside the **cwpack** library for data serialization.
 The game logic and lifecycle are maintained using [flecs](https://github.com/SanderMertens/flecs/) library and its suite of tools that help us improve the development efficiency.